Douglas Gimberg, Painting

 I recall a distant conversation with Dan Halter in which he spoke about his youth in Zimbabwe and his enduring surprise at why, horrified by the extremes of economic inequality, the poor did not simply pick up rocks and smash the possessions of the rich.

-These stones range in age from 180 to 550 million years old, somewhat older than the world in which painting has meaning, and are presented floating in an ambiguous, dark, space which invokes that of celestial bodies.
+These stones that I painted range in age from 180 to 550 million years old, all of them collected in Southern Africa, and somewhat older than the world in which painting has meaning, and are presented floating in an ambiguous, dark, space which invokes that of celestial bodies.
 They hang at roughly head-height.
 This series is the first to connect my sculptural practice to that of my painting.